Kepler Documentation

 Using the console to direct agents

-The console is where you send instructions and read agent output.
+Use the console to send instructions and read agent output.
 Each session opens in its own tab.

 Session tabs